OCD treatment. M’s story…

 If I don’t check the doors are locked something bad will happen to someone I love.

-This kind of thoughts are accompanied by the obsessive urge to check things or to repeat rituals in order to neutralise the anxiety so everything feels ok.
+This kind of thought is accompanied by the obsessive urge to check things or to repeat rituals in order to neutralize the anxiety so everything feels ok.

 GAD is usually about general real-world concerns such as; Will I pass this test, or will I fail it?
 Will I get this job?
 Does my colleague at work like me?
 Is my friend angry with me?
 Will the plane crash?

-When I first presented with a flare up of anxiety and OCD a few years ago, I was diagnosed by the first therapist I saw with GAD and completed treatment for this, which helped me conquer a lot of my general anxieties and the panic attacks I was suffering.
+When I first presented with a flare-up of anxiety and OCD a few years ago, I was diagnosed by the first therapist I saw with GAD and completed treatment for this, which helped me conquer a lot of the general anxieties and panic attacks I was suffering .

-However, underneath it all I was still using my Obsessive-Compulsive Disorder (OCD) behaviours as a coping strategies and this wasn’t spotted until I saw a second therapist who asked me to complete two questionnaires as part of my assessment; one for GAD and one for OCD.
+However, underneath it all, I was still using my Obsessive-Compulsive Disorder (OCD) behaviors as a coping strategy and this wasn’t spotted until I saw a second therapist who asked me to complete two questionnaires as part of my assessment; one for GAD and one for OCD.

 Do any of the statements below apply to you?

-- I can spend a long time thinking and re-thinking over certain events in my mind.
+- I can spend a long time thinking and rethinking certain events in my mind.